14 days of stuff to do. Updated every second Thursday. Get your event listed for free – send the details to firstname.lastname@example.org.

-UNIVERSITY OBSERVATORY Free public viewing every Saturday from 7:30–9:30 p.m.
+UNIVERSITY OBSERVATORY Free public viewing Saturdays from 7–9:30 p.m.
 Campus Drive southwest.
 See physics.usask.ca/observatory.

 FAMILY THRIVE TIME Drop-in program with swimming and gym activities.
 YMCA (25 22nd St. E.), Sundays from 10:30 a.m.–1 p.m.
 See ymcasaskatoon.org.

-CARD & BOARD GAMES A social afternoon of classic board games such as Scrabble and chess.
-The Glen at Crossmount (5 km south on Highway 219), Mondays from 2–4 p.m.
+CARD & BOARD GAMES Drop-in event for board games fans.
+Glen at Crossmount, Mondays from 2–4 p.m.
 See theglenatcrossmount.ca.

 WOMEN’S NIGHT OUT Queer and allied women’s social.
 Avenue Community Centre, Tuesdays at 7 p.m.
 See outsaskatoon.ca.